Quasi-equilibrium in glassy dynamics: a liquid theory approach

-{\it Boltzmann pseudodynamics and replicas.} In order to study the pseudodynamic process one can start from the probability of a trajectory
+{\it Boltzmann pseudodynamics.} In order to study the pseudodynamic process one can start from the probability of a trajectory {of length $L$}

 where $Z(\beta)=\sum_{S}e^{-\beta H[S]}$ and $Z[S,\,C]=\sum_{S'}e^{-\beta H[S']}\delta\left(Q(S',S)-C \right)$ are normalization factors.
-The choice of $\beta_0=\beta$ corresponds to choosing an equilibrium initial condition at temperature $\beta$, while $\beta_0=0$ is useful to model a high temperature quench and an aging situation.
+The choice of $\beta_0=\beta$ corresponds to choose an equilibrium initial condition at temperature $\beta$, while $\beta_0=0$ is useful to model a high temperature quench and an aging situation.
 The probability (\ref{probtraj}) can be used to compute averages of observables or the free-energy of the system as a function of time.
-To use it in practice, the replica method can be employed to deal with the partition functions $Z[S_\tau,\,C(\tau+1,\tau)]$ in the denominator through the substitution $\frac{1}{Z[S_\tau,\,C(\tau+1,\tau)]}\to Z[S_\tau,\,C(\tau+1,\tau)]^{n_\tau-1}$.
-As usual, the numbers of replicas $n_\tau$, that can here depend on time, is kept integer for intermediate computations and send to zero at the end.
-Enforcing the constraint in (\ref{chain}) through a Lagrange multiplier $\nu(\tau)$, and expliciting the partition functions as sums over configurations, the replicated system formally describes the equilibrium of an interacting mixture of different particle species (one for each time and replica index) and static approximation schemes can be applied.
-In \cite{FP12} schematic long range spin glass models were analyzed.
-It was shown that, the resulting mean field equations can be identified with the dynamical equations in the $\alpha$ regime if the value of $C(\tau+1,\tau)$ is itself chosen by the dynamics, and the corresponding Lagrange multiplier $\nu(\tau)$ vanishes.
+One way to deal with this construction is {to use} the replica method and substitute the partition functions $Z[S_\tau,\,C(\tau+1,\tau)]$ in the denominator of (\ref{probtraj}) with ${Z^{-1}[S_\tau,\,C(\tau+1,\tau)]}\to Z[S_\tau,\,C(\tau+1,\tau)]^{n_\tau-1}$.
+As usual, the numbers of replicas $n_\tau$, that here can depend on time, is kept integer for intermediate computations and finally sent to zero.
+Enforcing the constraint in (\ref{chain}) through a Lagrange multiplier $\nu(\tau)$, and expliciting the partition functions as sums over configurations, we obtain formally the expressions of the equilibrium of a system made of a mixture of different particle spices so that static approximation schemes can be applied. {Each system is indexed by a time label $\t$ that encodes for its position along the chain and a replica index $a$ that goes from 1 to $n_\t$.
+We define for notational simplicity Greek indexes that code for both time and replica indexes, e.g. $\alpha\equiv (\tau,a)$. }

-Here we want to see what happens if we move from the schematic model situation to the replicated liquid theory framework.

-{\it Pseudodynamics in the HNC approximation.} Let us introduce the basic fields that we want to study.
-Suppose that we start with a chain of systems where each system is composed by $N$ particles interacting through a pair potential $\phi(x)$.
+{\it Dynamical Ornstein-Zernike equations.} Let us introduce the basic fields that we study.
+We start with a chain of systems where each system is composed by $N$ particles interacting through a pair potential $\phi(x)$.